 Durango is the largest of all southwestern towns in Colorado.
 Its bustling downtown includes many hotels, shops, and eateries, several of which are craft breweries.
 Many visit the famed Durango-Silverton Narrow Gauge Railroad, an educational and scenic experience.

 Others visit nearby attractions, including Four Corners Monument and Mesa Verde National Park.
-Rafting the Upper Animas River, skiing Purgatory Resort, and soaking at Trimble Hot Springs are other fun activities.
+Rafting the Upper Animas River, skiing Purgatory Resort, and soaking at Trimble Hot Springs are other fun activities in Durango.

 Of all the top mountain towns on this list, I most frequently visit Idaho Springs.
 It’s one of the best day trips from Denver, located just 40 minutes west.